quotient-im/libQuotient/CONTRIBUTING.md

 The code should strive to be DRY (don't repeat yourself), clear, and obviously correct.
 Some technical debt is inevitable, just don't bankrupt us with it.
 Refactoring is welcome.

+### Library API and doc-comments

+Whenever you add a new call to the library API that you expect to be used from client code, you must supply a proper doc-comment along with the call.
+Doxygen (with backslashes) style is preferred.
+You can find that some parts of the code still use JavaDoc (with @'s) style; feel free to replace it with Doxygen backslashes if that bothers you.

+Calls, data structures and other symbols not intended for use by clients should _not_ be exposed in (public) .h files, unless they are necessary to declare other public symbols.
+In particular, this involves private members (functions, typedefs, or variables) in public classes; use pimpl idiom to hide implementation details as much as possible.

+Note: As of now, all header files of libqmatrixclient are considered public; this may change eventually.

 ### Qt-flavoured C++

 This is our primary language.
 We don't have a particular code style _as of yet_ but some rules-of-thumb are below: